Colon-WQ/Portfolio/README.md

 ## Milestone 2 goals

-* Work on backend API routes to handle functionality that involves mongoDB. - [x]
+- [x] Work on backend API routes to handle functionality that involves mongoDB

-* Portfolio creation flow is currently being tested in separate components and need to be combined together. - [x]
+- [x] Portfolio creation flow is currently being tested in separate components and need to be combined together

-* User Interface has to be improved to provide a more professional look. - [x]
+- [x] User Interface has to be improved to provide a more professional look

-* Upgrade http to https to ensure secure connection between server and browser. - [x]
+- [x] Upgrade http to https to ensure secure connection between server and browser

-* Domain name would have to be acquired to obtain an SSL certificate. - [x]
+- [x] Domain name would have to be acquired to obtain an SSL certificate

-* Development of more entry templates for the user to customize and add to their portfolio websites - [x]
+- [x] Development of more entry templates for the user to customize and add to their portfolio websites

-* Development of web development guides for html/js/css - [ ] In Progress
+- [ ] Development of web development guides for html/js/css - In Progress

-* Development of code editor for users to develop sub directories - [x]
+- [x] Development of code editor for users to develop sub directories

 ## Further Development